DamianFlynn/damianflynn.github.io-archived/_posts/2018-10-10-Building-The-Site.md

 ## Building

-Leveraging GIT for my version control, I have a simple pipeline which rebuilds and new version of the site each time a new commit is made to the repository.
+Leveraging GIT for my version control, I have a simple pipeline which rebuilds a new version of the site each time a new commit is made to the repository.
 I do like to tweak and have actaully no less than two approaches to the effort

 <div class="mermaid" style="text-align:center">
 graph LR